spiral/docs/http/request.md

 To get more information about request structure visit PSR-7 meta document.

 ## Nested requests
-In some cases (testing, request emulation) you may want to send altered requested to be executed by `HttpDispatcher`, due PSR-7 request is imutable you can execute such operation fairly easy.
+In some cases (testing, request emulation), you may want to send an altered requested to be executed by `HttpDispatcher`.
+Since the PSR-7 request is immutable you can execute such operation fairly easy.

 ```php
 public function index()